fourkitchens/fire/README.md

 - local:build:theme       [build-theme] Builds Projects theme.
 - local:build             [local-build|build] Builds your Drupal Site from the scratch.
 - local:build:drush-commands  [build-drush] Drush Build commands - updb , cr, cim , cr, deploy:hook
+- local:setup             [setup] Setups your project from scratch (lando, ddev), all your data will be destroy and rebuild.
+- xdebug:enable           [xd-en] Configures your local envs Xdebug to work with your prefered Code editor.

 ### Configuration: